Scunnies/pands-project/README.md

 <!-- Relationship -->
 ### Relationship with Machine Learning
 Each row in the Iris dataset describes one flower for which there are four seperate measurements - the length and width of the sepals, the length and width of the petals.
 The 5th column is the species of iris: setosa, versicolor, or virginica.
-Sepals (because I had to look them up!) serve as protection for the flower in bud and often as support for the petals when in bloom.

 Despite its shaky provenance the Fisher data set is described as the 'Hello World' for machine learning, useful for practicing basic machine learning algorithms.
 It endures because the data is open source, the accuracy and origin are both known, and with three types of flower, it allows for more than just binary classification.
 Additionally, with an even 50 in each classification it is balanced and has no null or missing values.
 All measurements are on the same scale (cm) so no normalisation is called for and the file size isn’t unwieldy or excessively complicated.